devlinjunker/test.atom-package/packages.md

   - IDEA: add filtering in panel
   - IDEA: Remember collapsed todo sections

+### Highlight Selected *
+Highlight selected word by double clicking
+ - [x] Enable Highlight Selected

 ### Atom-TernJS --
 Use TernJS to follow JavaScript References/Definitions for functions
  `ternjsres` - restart ternjs server
  `ternjsref` - get references to a method elsewhere in workspace
  - Need to start the tern server during development (AND CLOSE WHEN DONE)
  - Each project needs to be configured when created
  - Doesn't work with flow? ide-flowtype has it's own autocompletes though..